sodadata/docs/soda-cl/recon.md

 ```
 <br />

-You can also use a `samples columns` configuration to a reconciliation metric check (*not* a reconciliation diff check) to specify the columns for which Soda must implicitly collect failed row sample values, as in the following example.
+You can also use a `samples columns` configuration to a metric reconciliation check (*not* a record reconciliation check) to specify the columns for which Soda must implicitly collect failed row sample values, as in the following example.
 Soda only collects this check's failed row samples for the columns you specify in the list.

 Note that the list of samples columns does not support wildcard characters (%).
 ```yaml